sajjadGG/book-python/advanced/oop/constructor.rst

     connection.connect()

+However... it is better to use ``self.set_position(position_x, position_y)`` than to set those values one by one and duplicate code.
+Imagine if there will be a condition boundary checking (for example for negative values):

 .. code-block:: python
-    :caption: However... it is better to use ``self.set_position(position_x, position_y)`` than to set those values one by one and duplicate code.
-Imagine if there will be a condition boundary checking (for example for negative values)

     class Bad:
         def __init__(self, position_x=0, position_y=0):